-Make the hard-boiled eggs: Fill a large pot with water, add all the eggs, and bring mixture to a boil over high heat.
-As soon as the water begins to boil, cover with a lid, remove pot from the heat, and let eggs sit for 10 minutes.
-Drain water and transfer eggs to a bowl of cold water to cool.
+Add the eggs to a large pot.
+Fill the pot with enough water to cover the eggs.
+Bring to a boil over high heat.
+As soon as the water comes to a boil, remove the pan from the heat.
+Cover.
+Let stand for 10 minutes.
+Drain.
+Transfer the eggs to a bowl filled with cold water.

 When the eggs are cool enough to handle, remove the shells.
 Slice each egg in half lengthwise.
-Remove the yolks, adding just 2 whole egg yolks into a medium bowl and discarding the remaining 7 egg yolks.
-Place the egg white halves onto a platter.
+Remove the yolks.
+Add 2 whole egg yolks to a medium bowl.
+(Save the remaining 7 egg yolks for another use.)
+Place the egg white halves on a platter.